pantasylover/go-playground/README.md

     * [Basic01](./go_and_c/basic01/) - A Go program that creates and prints a basic C structure (integer and string fields).
     * [Basic02](./go_and_c/basic02/) - A Go program that creates a *person* at the age of 26 and then increases their age to *27* 10 seconds later using C structures and functions.
     * [Pointer01](./go_and_c/pointer01) - A Go program that creates and retrieves values from a C structure with different types of integer fields/sizes and a string.
 Also uses functions to retrieve/set fields and allocates the C structure with `malloc()` so you need to free it inside of the main Go program.
+    * [Array01](./go_and_c/array01/) - A Go program that passes *people* created from a config file to a C function that dynamically allocates memory for each person and returns a separate array of the people passed to the function.

 ## Building
 You may use `make` to build all Go programs and libraries into the [`build/`](./build) directory.
 You may also use `make clean` to cleanup all build files.